HongcheolKimmy/RepData_PeerAssessment1/PA1_template.md

 ```r
 daytotalsteps <- ddply(dataset, .(date), summarize, totalSteps = sum(steps, na.rm=T))
 ```
 Among the total number of steps taken each day, we have some zero values.
-So, here I want to intepret these values, and will decide whether I am going to include them or not.
+So, here I want to interpret these values, and will decide whether I am going to include them or not.

 ```r